 Tenby is one of the most desirable villages in Wales, and for good reason.
 It impresses visitors with its 13th-century town walls, harborside eateries, and extensive stretches of sandy shoreline.
 It’s a great choice for families and those looking to spend time on the beach while on vacation in Wales.
 Less

-Official languages: English, Welsh
+Wales has two Official languages: English and Welsh

 The cost of a Wales vacation depends on your travel tastes and preferences.
 Embarking on a self-drive road trip around Wales will be cheaper compared to joining a group tour of Wales with a guide.
 Your choice of accommodation will also influence the cost of your vacation.